civo/activetracker/README.md

 #### Events

-We'd like a simple system of triggering events from within the your application that simply are recorded to ActiveTracker.
+We'd like a simple system of triggering events from within your application that simply are recorded to ActiveTracker.
 So maybe a key, a description and a backtrace would be enough?

 ## Writing plugins